betotto/blog/_posts/2017-12-20-configuring-database.md

 We will keep two connections in the pool per nodejs instance.

-2. Create the querys
+2. Create the queries

-Create a file in modules/database called **querys.json** that will contain all the querys of the application, this is useful for the dba and for us.
+Create a file in modules/database called **querys.json** that will contain all the queries of the application, this is useful for the dba and for us.

 ```json
 {